-In the meantime, add the spiralised apple, cinnamon and water into a large pan.
-Heat over a medium high heat and simmer for ten minutes until the apples are soft.
+In the meantime, add the spiralized apple, cinnamon, and water into a large pan.
+Heat over medium-high heat and simmer for ten minutes until the apples are soft.

 Gently mix the apples into the waffle batter and scoop around a quarter (depending on the size of your waffle maker) of the mix onto the iron.
 Press and cook according to your machine and preference (I chose a medium setting).

-Once cooked and golden brown, remove the waffle from the machine and place on a piece of kitchen paper to prevent it becoming soggy.
+Once cooked and golden brown, remove the waffle from the machine and place it on a piece of paper towel to prevent it from becoming soggy.